Skip to main content

 Overview

 The Integration Trigger connects your workflows to real-time events from your connected applications.
-When something happens in Slack, Google Sheets, your CRM, or any other integrated service, your workflow springs into action automatically.
+When something happens in Slack, your CRM, your inbox, or any other integrated service, your workflow springs into action automatically.

 Best for: Responding to events in connected apps, real-time automation, cross-platform workflows, and event-driven processes.